-Theory and operation of resistance spot welder processes and the equipment used for these repairs are covered.
+The theory and operation of resistance spot welder processes and the equipment used for these repairs are covered.
 Applications of the resistance spot welding processes are practiced on various sheet metals and automobiles.
 Adhesive bonding is also taught as well as applications along with the plasma cutting process.

-AB 1024 Estimating 4 credits
+AB 1024 Estimating

-Co-Requisite: AB 1004 Non-Structural Repair and AB 1014 Preparation and Refinishing
+Corequisites: AB 1004 Non-Structural Repair and AB 1014 Preparation and Refinishing

-Instruction in analyzing damage, estimating labor times, paint times, and part cost used nationwide by professional repair shops and major insurance companies.
+Instruction in analyzing damage, estimating labor times, paint times, and part costs used nationwide by professional repair shops and major insurance companies.
 Creating manual and computerized damage reports, and the use of crash estimating guides are included.